chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 The voices could've had stronger accents too.
 This was another layer of dissonance for me, I couldn't match the Southeast Asian I'm attuned to and am supposed to be hearing, versus the accents I was actually hearing.
 I am told that I myself don't have a strong local accent, and that I speak Chinese/Malay with a noticeable degree of a [western] accent.
 I wouldn't put myself forward to voice SEA-centric characters in a heavy SEA-inspired world.
 It's like—it's like getting these American accents to voice act in an animated Black Panther.
 It's wrong to the Africans, it's wrong to the SEA'ns.

+Though—there are cases like in Mulan and HTTYD where the main cast don't have cultural accents.
+But some people have distinctly cultural accents, like the Emperor & Chi-Fu, and all the adults in Dragons—but it's played to greater effect, because these adults represent the cultural setting.
+At least the tribe elders in Raya could've had some accent.

-Tiny details that should be too small to matter, like hairstyles to architecture… just doesn't quite do it.
-It just feels too… *inconsistent*.
+Then tiny details that should be too small to matter, from hairstyles to architecture… just don't quite do it.
+They stick out all the more, feeling… *inconsistent*.

-And it feels intentionally globalized, when a story like this functions better if localized.
+And it feels intentionally **globalized**, when a story like this functions better if localized.
 Which is a shame, because other productions like [[Over The Moon – Film Review|Over the Moon]] prove that it is possible to satisfyingly blend traditional cultures with otherworldly elements, even in an English language medium.

 ### SEA Tribes